 Plant It Forward Farm in Montrose

-My hubby and I were intending to go to the Houston Zoo yesterday.
-Even though we had arrived in Hermann Park only 30 minutes after the zoo had opened for the day, we were literally unable to find a parking spot.
+My hubby and I were intending to go to the Houston Zoo yesterday, but instead, we ended up at the Plant It Foward Farm.
+Even though we had arrived in Hermann Park only 30 minutes after the zoo had opened for the day, we were unable to find a parking spot.
 Note to self…try going on a weekday instead of a Saturday when it is less crowded.

-At first I thought it might be a community garden.
+At first, I thought it might be a community garden.
 I had read about such gardens in other towns and cities.
 People from neighborhoods all pitch in together and share the labors as well as the fruits of their endeavors.
 They only harvest what they need for personal use from the community gardens.
-Apparently it works beautifully and develops comradery between the neighbors as well as exercise and nutrition.
+It works beautifully and develops comradery between the neighbors as well as exercise and nutrition.

-We saw a number of adults and children working in this garden.
+We saw several adults and children working in this garden.
 It turned out that they were volunteers helping the local farmer.

 The Plant It Forward Farms originated in Houston because of two University of St. Thomas alumni.
 Graduating just one year apart in 1976 and 1977 they wished to do something about the plight of African refugees who find themselves living in Houston.
 Many of them used to be farmers in their own countries.

 Theresa O’Connell and her brother Pat decided that with a little help from local sources, those refugees could become successful farmers once again.
 The refugee farmers could then support their families and gain back their independence and with it their self-respect as contributing members of society.

 They had already given up all that they knew and loved in their former countries.
 Many of them probably also risked their very lives in eventually getting over here.
 Here is much more about how this idea was generated and came to fruition in the video below.
 Teresa O’Donnell tells the story in her own words.